opentargets-archive/webapp/README.md

 ```sh
 docker run -d -v "$PWD/mycustomtest.json:/var/www/app/config/custom.json" -p 8443:443 -p 8080:80 quay.io/opentargets/webapp
 ```
+*NOTE* It's possible to override the `"api"` variable by adding:
+`"api": "https://myown.api/api/"` in your `custom.json`.
+However, that would stop the REST_API_SCHEME and REST_API_SERVER environment variables from working.
+Both approaches work, **just don't use them at the same time**.

 This can be useful to toggle data sources on/off in private instances and fork of the webapp.